kushal-satya/source-check/README.md

 Hey there!

-Welcome to Source Check—a little project I put together to help folks (like you and me) make sense of the news, especially when it comes to the India-Pakistan conflict.
+Welcome to Source Check, a little project I put together to help folks (like you and me) make sense of the news, especially when it comes to the India-Pakistan conflict now in 2025.
 I wanted a simple, no-nonsense place to:

 - Remind myself how to spot reliable info
 - Keep a handy checklist for vetting sources